Eeshau/Bolded-Chrome-Extension/README.md

 # Try it out
 Go to chrome://extensions/
 Load unpacked and select this folder
-Open any page other than Google, try Wikipedia
+Open any page other than Google, say Wikipedia for example

 <img width="1374" alt="onionwikiPM" src="https://github.com/Eeshau/Bolded-Chrome-Extension/assets/54783383/007c8826-a5c7-40e4-b1fc-3c63cbf48f2f">